learnk8s/learnk8s.io/src/requests-limits/content.md

 Now that you have created the Pod with resource requests, let's explore the memory and CPU used by the processes.

-## Exploring memory and CPU requests
+## Inspecting and collecting metrics with the metrics server

 Defining memory and requests for CPU and memory doesn't mean that the container has to use the allocated resource.